Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

 ## QoS Configuration

-This how we configured `fireqos`.
 This is the file `/etc/firehol/fireqos.conf` we use at the netdata demo site:

 ```sh
     # configure the netdata ports